loseys/loseys/README.md

 Hi, I'm Gustavo and I'm student of CyberSecurity.
 I'm an amateur developer and I like so much to develop projects focused to CyberSecurity.

-Some of my skills:
-- Python
-- C
-- C#
-- QT Framework
-- Shell Script
-- Bash

-~ $ cat contact.txt
-If I'm not responding to any of your PRs or issues, feel free to remind me via iphs2@outlook.com

 ~ $ sudo rm -rf /*
 </pre>